supernova remnant Cassiopeia A

 Click on the folder icons to download the respective slides.

-• June 2024, Invited Talk, XMM-Newton 2024 Science Workshop, Madrid, Spain
+• June 2024, Neutron star population synthesis: an overview and new results, XMM-Newton 2024 Science Workshop, Madrid, Spain

 • November 2023, Simulation-based inference for pulsar population synthesis, SPINS-UK Meeting, Oxford, UK folder icon